fsfe/reuse-tool/README.md

 - Carmen Bianca Bakker - <carmenbianca@fsfe.org>
 - Max Mehl - <max.mehl@fsfe.org>

-## Contribute
+## Contributing

-Any pull requests or suggestions are welcome at
-<https://github.com/fsfe/reuse-tool> or via e-mail to one of the maintainers.
-General inquiries can be sent to <reuse@lists.fsfe.org>.
+Any issues or suggestions are welcome at <https://github.com/fsfe/reuse-tool> or via e-mail to one of the maintainers.
+General inquiries can be sent to
+<reuse@lists.fsfe.org>.

+Pull requests are generally welcome and encouraged, but please beware that they may be closed as out-of-scope or otherwise not aligned with the design goals.
+To be safe, open an issue and engage in dialogue before beginning to implement a feature that may not be accepted.

+When making a pull request, don't hesitate to add yourself to the AUTHORS.rst file and the copyright headers of the files you touch.

 Interaction within this project is covered by the [FSFE's Code of Conduct](https://fsfe.org/about/codeofconduct).